masiuciszek/dev-journal/README.md

 I became a much better developer thank to all help I got and also every comment I got for my code review.
 I think code reviews is a really great tool to improve the way how you think and write code.

 What I also want to take up is _Pull Requests_.
-I think one of the most valuable experience I got has to bee all the Pull request I done.
+I think one of the most valuable experience I got has to bee all the pull request I done.
 When doing pull request you will go through a lot of comments from different developers that will criticize your code , I really learned a lot from all the developers that commented my code.
-I took all the feed back and changed my wy of thinking and writing my code.
+I took all the feed back and changed my wy of thinking and writing.
-I really believe that every one should make pull request, even if you working as freelancer or still a student , you got always contribute to some open source projects.
+I really believe that every one should make pull request, even if you working as freelancer or still a student , you could always contribute to some open source projects.
 You will grow as a developer and also as a person.
 Don't underestimate **pull requests** 🥳.